An invoice and a purchase order are two different important documents between a business and a client.

 Purpose

-The primary purpose of an Invoice is to request payment for the products or services that have been supplied as per the Purchase Order.
+The main use of an Invoice is to indicate that the buyer needs to pay for the products or services that were agreed in the Purchase Order.

 It also acts as a financial record and helps both parties maintain transparent accounting practices.